Congressional District # 10

 When NSG closed the MGP plant in 1968, it performed free tar removal efforts at a ditch located on the site and removed about 25,000 tons of tar from the property.
 In 1992, NSG conducted removal activities to address impacted material at the Waukegan Tar Pit under an AOC that EPA issued in 1992.
 NSG excavated visible free-phase tar and then covered the area with a high-density polyethylene (HDPE) cover.
 Additional site characterization at the tar pit was conducted in 1995, and soil and groundwater sampling was conducted in other portions of the site in 2002 and 2004.
 At that time tar-impacted material was identified in several areas, including the northeast portion near the Waukegan Tar Pit; the eastern and southeastern portions along the EJ&E railroad tracks; the northwest portion near the former aboveground gas holder and generator house; the center portion near the former purifying house and coke bins; and the southwest portion near a former tar pit structure.
 The full extent of off-site contaminants (to the east) has yet to be determined.

 In December 2008, Integrys submitted a draft site specific RI/FS work plan to EPA for review and approval under the 2007 AOC.
 However, the "worst problems first" prioritization approach for the twenty MGP sites delayed finalization of the North Plant site RI/FS work plan until late 2011, which EPA then approved in March 2012.
 Integrys initiated fieldwork to collect soil and groundwater samples at the site in mid-2013.
 Periodic collection of groundwater samples began in late 2013 and will continue for at least a year so that seasonal variations can be assessed.
-EPA anticipates that a draft RI report will be submitted in summer 2015 for our review and approval.
+By 2014, all sampling field work at the site was completed, with quarterly groundwater sampling continuing until at least 4 rounds of sampling are done.
+EPA anticipates that a draft RI report will be submitted in summer/fall of 2015 for EPA review and approval.

 In addition to the ongoing RI work, in mid-2013 Integrys initiated a time-critical removal action at the North Plant site to remove and/or stabilize major sources of MGP contamination from or in the soil.
 EPA is overseeing this work.
-The removal action is planned to continue throughout the 2014 construction season.
+The removal action was completed in the late summer of 2014.
+A removal action completion report was submitted to EPA in December 2014 for approval.

 ContactsRemedial Project Manager, U.S. EPA